 We previously looking at overcoming the fiador requirement in our guide to renting unfurnished apartments.
-But several readers have asked recently about overcoming the fiador requirement.
+Several Medellin Guru readers have asked about overcoming the fiador requirement.
 So, we look at this topic in more detail in this article.

 Note the above photo is of apartment buildings in the Medellin metro area.

 First, what is a fiador?
 Once you start looking at unfurnished apartments in Colombia you will quickly find that real estate agents in Colombia generally require a fiador.
 Fiadors are not unique to Colombia and are common in other countries in Latin America such as Mexico and Peru.